EWaterman/EWaterman.github.io/_posts/Ch11/0011-04-01-conventions.md

     - **Don’t make your setup too neat.** Similar to the previous point, if everything on your table is perfectly straight, people will be afraid to touch anything.
 Obviously you don’t want things looking messy, just don’t worry about making perfect lines of everything.
 For example, I like to tilt the top book in all my piles slightly, as well as put a small, mixed up pile of business cards in front of my card holder.

 - **Keep adult books out of reach of kids.** My first time at a con, I had a kid walk up and grab one of my mature books off the table when I wasn’t looking.
 By the time I had realized what was going on, he had turned to his mom and said, “This book has bad words in it.”
 I’ve never seen people leave a table so fast.
 To avoid that situation, I try to organize my books by age range, putting the adult comics further in the back so kids can’t snag them by accident.
-I also like to **add an age warning near the adult stuff, just to be safe.**
+I also like to **add an age warning near the adult stuff**, just to be safe.

 <br>
 ### Pricing Your Merch